AndreasRapatas/flat_matrix/README.md

 # Infinite Dimension Matrix
-An Infinite Dimension Matrix, stored in a flattened state as a vector for faster access.
+An Infinite Dimension Matrix, stored in a flattened state as an array for faster access.

 # Usage
 ```cpp